Hart Quiz Bowl comes fifth in bigger division

 “They all enjoy each other’s company and probably liked the car rides to and from matches and the hotel stay at state as much as the competition if not more,” Ramseyer said.
 “They built an expectation of winning and had a toughness in the tight games.
 When the scores were tight they found a way to win this year, which many teams cannot pull off under pressure.”

-Ramseyer stated that although Quiz Bowl isn’t always the most popular program in schools, he was happy to see so many people come out and support the team.
+Ramseyer added that although Quiz Bowl isn’t always the most popular program in schools, he was happy to see so many people come out and support the team.

 “Quiz Bowl is something that mostly functions in the background of the school year, but during the state tournament, we had one of the biggest contingents of the tournament with all the parents and other friends and relatives of my four starters attending most of the matches during the nine-hour day.”